 Although I prefer autosomal DNA testing to all other type of tests (due to my primary interest in family relationships over the past 200 years), this year I could not resist FTDNA’s summer sale on a mtDNA full sequence test.
-Thanks to 23andme and LivingDNA, I already knew that I belonged to haplogroup T1.
-However, for a more detailed information, as well as a list of DNA matches on your direct maternal line, you need to order an mtDNA test from FTDNA.
+Thanks to 23andme and LivingDNA, I already knew that I belonged to the haplogroup T1.
+However, for a more detailed information, as well as a list of DNA matches on your matrilineal branch, you need to order a mtDNA test from FTDNA.

 A full sequence test of one’s mitochondrial DNA means to encode all 16569 base pairs and to compare the results with all other individuals in the database.
-Mitochondrial DNA, or mtDNA for short, accounts for only about one percent of the total DNA and has been passed down from mothers to children for thousands of years, but carried on to the next generation only by daughters.
+Mitochondrial DNA, or mtDNA for short, accounts for only about one percent of the total DNA and has been passed down from mothers to children for thousands of years, but carried on to the next generation by daughters only.

 Due to the specific mutations in their mtDNA, all humans can be assigned into different mitochondrial haplogroups.
-As some of the haplogroups are older than others, a tree with many branches emerges, all of which are leading to the most distant ancestor on the direct maternal line of all humans living today – the mitochondrial Eve.
+As some of the haplogroups are older than others, a tree with many branches emerges, all of which are leading to the most distant ancestor on the matrilineal branch of all humans living today – the mitochondrial Eve.
 Some haplogroups are typical for certain regions, which allows to draw conclusions about human migration.

 Mitochondrial DNA is not suitable for determining a relationship between close relatives, because even two people with an exact mtDNA match can have a common ancestor in the Middle Ages.
-On the other hand, since a mutation can occur at any time, it sometimes happens that mtDNA of close relatives such as mother/child or siblings does not fully match.
-(The most famous case is probably that of Blaine Bettinger, whose mtDNA does not match his own mother’s.)
+On the other hand – since a mutation can occur at any time – it can sometimes happen that mtDNA of close relatives such as mother/child or siblings does not fully match.
+(The most famous case is probably the one of Blaine Bettinger, whose mtDNA does not fully match his own mother’s.)

-With the help of church records and censuses, I was able to trace my direct maternal line to one of the first settlers on the Volga – my great-great-great-great-great-greatgrandmother Katharina Neckermann from Mainz, born in 1735.
+With the help of church records and censuses, I was able to trace my most distant matrilineal ancestor to one of the first settlers on the Volga – my great-great-great-great-great-great grandmother Katharina Neckermann from Mainz, born in 1735.
 Unfortunately, I was not yet able to continue her line in Germany – as of now, there is only a single trace leading to Königshofen.
 (But which Königshofen, a city in Germany or the suburb of Strasbourg??
 This remains a mystery, as I do not have any documents for my ancestor prior to her immigration.)